Do I need to wear a face mask in the Valley?

 What is the trail like?

 The walk up the main pathway is a paved path through our world-class botanical gardens and historical sites up to the waterfall area.
 The walk is ¾ of a mile (1207 meters) one way or 1 ½ mile (2414 meters) round trip.
 Although most of the path is stroller and wheelchair friendly the side trails through some of the gardens contain stairs and steeper hills.
-Currently, there are no shuttle rides available from Hale Ho'ike to the Wailele waterfall turn around area.
+Shuttle rides available from Hale Ho'ike to the Wailele waterfall turnaround area start at 9:45 am and are $10 each way per person.

 I have a tour group we would like to bring in.
 Who do I contact?